Liabilities Corporate Directors Canada

-- Remaining informed: It is the responsibility of corporate directors to know what is going on in their company.
-Of course, they usually do not need to be part of the day to day activities of the business.
+- Remaining informed: It is the corporate directors’ responsibility to know what is going on in their company.
+Of course, they usually do not need to be part of the day-to-day activities of the business.
 However, if something significant goes wrong, they could be liable.
 For example, corporate directors need to make sure the company does not get involved in illegal activities.
 Some cases could be money laundering, tax fraud and human trafficking.

 - Duty of care: Corporate directors need to act in the best interest of their company.
 For example, they need to be honest all the time.

-- Avoiding conflict of interest: Corporate directs must stay away from conflict of interest to ensure they govern their company above and beyond their interests.
+- Avoiding conflict of interest: Corporate directors must stay away from conflict of interest to ensure they govern their company above and beyond their interests.

-Keep in mind, depending on the jurisdiction and sometimes the nature of the business, the duties of corporate directors differ.
+Keep in mind, depending on the jurisdiction and sometimes the nature of the business, corporate directors’ duties differ.
 However, it is safe to say the three preceding elements apply across the board.

 The previous section may seem scary.
 Luckily, you could purchase liability insurance for your directors.
 Here are some examples: